 What Not to Wear to An Interview?

 No graphic tees, its a total fashion faux pas.
 It takes too much attention away from you and your interviewer might not like the message it carries.

 We know Sneakers are cool and comfy and you love them.
 They also look good with the Suit.
 But wearing them for an interview would just be a bad idea.So avoid them.

 Hat, Caps or Beanies

 If you’re someone who is habitual to wearing hats or caps, then I’m sorry but you just can’t enter the room with a cap on.
-Why the hell are you wearing the cap?
+Why are you wearing the cap?
 Is it too sunny inside there?
-Or you just had a bad haircut and can’t show them your hair?
-No matter what reason it is, you can’t be wearing these inside the cabin.
-Keep your love aside for a while and put on your hat once you’re done with the interview.
+Or did you just have a bad haircut?
+No matter what reason it is, you can’t be wearing it inside the cabin.
+Keep your love aside for a while and put on your hat on once you’re done with the interview.
 Some company policies restrict them and so you got no option.
 Sorry!

 Jewellery including anything from a ring, earring, bracelet to a chain might just create a problem for you.
 Some companies don’t allow certain types of jewelry so it’s better to abide by their terms and not wear them until and unless it’s actually necessary.
 Avoid wearing fancy watches too.
 Wear a watch to be on time and not for any other reason.

 And lastly don’t wear anything that’s outdated, ill-fitted or uncomfortable for you.
 Wearing something trendy is not important but not being aware of what’s outdated will tell a lot about you, so be careful.
 A well fitted outfit is very very important, especially if it’s a suit.
 Don’t wear it if doesn’t fit you right!